global-trade-alert/gtalibrary/README.md

 # gtalibrary
-R package containing functions to work with Global Trade Alert data
+A nascent R package containing functions to work with Global Trade Alert data.

 Install using: